PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~

 Observables define how model species are mapped to measured quantities.
 When you create a measurement in the
 **Measurement Table**, you need to specify which observable it corresponds to.
-If it is not already defined, PEtab GUI
+If it is not already defined, PEtab-GUI
 will automatically create a new observable entry in the **Observable Table**.
 You will only have to fill out the actual
 function in the **observableFormula** column, which defines how the observable is calculated from the model species.
 In
-the easiest cae, this just corresponds to the species ID, e.g. `S1`.
-But it could also be a more function like
+the easiest case, this just corresponds to the species ID, e.g. ``S1``.
+But it could also be a more complex expression like
-`k_scale * (S1 + S2)`, that even introduce new parameters, e.g. `k_scale`.
+``k_scale * (S1 + S2)``, that even introduces new parameters, e.g. ``k_scale``.

-In general we assume that the measurement is subject to some noise.
+In general, we assume that the measurement is subject to some noise.
 Per default the noise is normally distributed and
 within the `noiseFormula` column you can specify the standard deviation of the noise.
 Again, this formula can be a
 simple number or a more complex formula introducing new parameters.

-For more details on e.g. how to change the noise model, see the `PEtab Documentation`_.
+For more details, for example on how to change the noise model, see the `PEtab Documentation`_.

 .. _condition-table: